 Medication use evaluation and quality-improvement training

-All residents are required to complete a medication use evaluation (MUE) with a focus on quality improvement during the residency year.
-The goal of the MUE project is to develop a systematic process designed to determine, improve and maintain the appropriate and effective use of medications.
+All residents are required to complete a medication use evaluation (MUE) and accompanying quality improvement (QI) project during the residency year.
+The goal of the MUE-QI project is to develop a systematic process designed to determine, improve, and maintain the appropriate and effective use of medications.
+You are afforded a mentor and are required to complete QI education and training through the Mayo Clinic Quality Academy.

 Advanced life-support education and emergency-response participation